Skip to main content

 • Filing does not stop collection: State and local forms warn that filing an exemption or deferral application does not automatically pause tax collection.
 If you can pay something, ask the collector what protects your rights.

-• Town rules can be wildly different: Boston’s posted 41C limits are not the same as Cambridge’s, and Hingham’s means-tested rules are different again.
+• Town rules can be very different: Boston’s posted 41C limits are not the same as Cambridge’s, and Hingham’s means-tested rules are different again.

-• Local relief can change your Circuit Breaker math: The state says you must subtract local exemptions, abatements, and other reductions when calculating eligible property tax payments.
+• Local relief can change your Circuit Breaker math: The state says local exemptions, abatements, and other reductions must be subtracted when calculating eligible property tax payments.

 • The paperwork can be harder than people expect: Trusts, co-owners, old deeds, and missing bank statements are common delay points.